appinha/appinha/README.md

 Thanks for visiting! 😄

 I'm an avid self-learner and passionate 💜 about education.

+I have experience in diverse programming languages and technologies.
+My goal today is to broaden my knowledge in the **python** ecosystem 🐍, especially with APIs, Flask and such.

+I'm currently a _cadet_ (software engineering student) at the magnificent [__École 42__](https://www.42sp.org.br/) ✨.
+For 42's cadets: feel free to reach me on Slack (@apuchill).

 I have a variety of interests:

 * 🎓  graduated architect and urbanist
 * 🌇  master's in architecture technology
 * ✏️  worked with marketing and design